3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 #### `const`

 [Const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const): ES2015 introduces another keyword for declaring variables called `const`. `const` is an identifier for variables that can not be reassigned and are considered read only variables.
-It is not a constant variable, but a **constant reference** to your variable.
+It is not a constant variable, but a **constant reference** to a variable.

 In ES5, if you want to declare a variable that should remain constant, it is a common practice to write the name in all uppercase letters.
 However, this will not prevent the variable from being reassigned.
 It is used more as a note to other developers about your intention for that variable.